matthewfeickert/intro-to-docker/_episodes/03-running-containers.md

 # Exiting and restarting containers

-As a test, create a file in your container
+As a test, create a file in your container by printing the current datetime into a file

 ~~~
-touch test.txt
+date > test.txt
 ~~~
 {: .source}